emqx/emqx-docs/en_US/rule/backend_hstreamdb.md

 For more details, please refer to [HStream official website](https://hstream.io/)。

-## Create HStreamDB Serve
+## Create HStreamDB Server

-[Deployment reference document](https://hstream.io/docs/en/latest/start/quickstart-with-docker.html).
-Can use docker local deployment, or cloud hosting deployment.
+Refer to the following [documents](https://hstream.io/docs/en/latest/start/quickstart-with-docker.html) for deployment instructions, which provide tutorials on deploying with docker locally or on the cloud.

-Use the command to create hstream-client:
+Use the command to start an hstream-client

 ```bash
 docker run -it --rm --name some-hstream-cli --network host hstreamdb/hstream:v0.8.0 hstream-client --port 6570 --client-id 1
 ```

-Access to the console:
+When entering the console, help info like these will be shown:

 ```bash
       __  _________________  _________    __  ___